 We also recommend

-Payment plans are available - please inquire.
+Payment plans are available for this item - please inquire.

 You may also be interested in the following product(s)